annaschultz/annaschultz.github.io/teaching.md

 permalink: /teaching/
 ---

+I have taught courses in African Politics and the Politics of Economic Development.

-I have served as a teaching assistant for courses in comparative politics, political economy,  and political methodology.
+I've also served as a teaching assistant for courses in comparative politics, political economy,  and political methodology.

 Graduate level: